praveenkumarappari/localization-toolkit-s4hana-cloud-tax-id-validation/README.md

 You can create a custom message while implementing the validation logic, or use an existing custom message.
 If you create a new custom message, you must publish the validation logic only after storing this message in the repository.

 ## Known Issues
-There are currently no known issues.
+There are currently no known issues at present.

 ## How to obtain support
 If you have issues with this sample, please visit the SAP community page or contact your SAP contact to obtain support.
 In case you observe any defect in the product usage itself, kindly use the SAP Product support channel and raise an incident adequately for the defects observed.
 You can also post questions directly to our [community](https://answers.sap.com/questions/ask.html?primaryTagId=9af4d745-1754-4882-b057-f8f904c0a5f8).